Why Should I RUSH?

 Intramurals are a very exciting aspect of fraternity life.
 Athletics prove to be important physical and mental outlets for Greek students.
 They help improve self-confidence and develop teamwork.
 Through intense competition, intramurals continue to help build brotherhood and school spirit at VSU.

-Fraternities are very busy with homecoming, alumni weekends, parent’s weekends, formals, and Greek Week.
+Fraternities are very busy with homecoming, alumni weekends, family weekends, formals, and Greek Week.
 Social events give the fraternity man an opportunity to meet new and exciting people while building lifelong friendships.

-Registering for rush is simple and easy.
+Registering for recruitment is simple and easy.
 Just go to the IFC main page or simply click the “RECRUITMENT REGISTRATION” link.
 You will be asked several questions.
 Please take time to fill out the questions as completely as possible.
 This information will be shared with the fraternities.
-Rush is FREE for men.
 Even if you are not sure about joining a fraternity, we encourage you to go through the process to get a better picture of fraternity life here at Valdosta State University.

 “Smokers” is the fond term given to the final round of Recruitment which a recruit may only attend by invitation of the chapter.
 This provides a chance for recruits to meet alumni, learn more about membership requirements and engage in more meaningful conversation.
 Chapters traditionally smoke meat and provide a more substantial meal to recruits, hence the name ‘smoker’.

 Recruits are required to attend all five chapters on Round One.
 Any recruit failing to sign in at each chapter is prevented from receiving a Bid.
 Fraternities will have the opportunity to host different functions, anything from sporting events to formal dinners.
 The third round of recruitment will be an invite-only round where chapters will invite the men they feel will be a strong addition to their chapter to meet their local alumni and get to know their brothers better.